The Suicide Squad (film): Waller

 A spin-off series featuring Amanda Waller was revealed in May 2022, with Christal Henry writing and serving as executive producer alongside Gunn and Safran.
 Davis was in negotiations to reprise her role and also executive produce the series, which was expected to build off Waller's appearances in Peacemaker which publicly revealed her work with the Suicide Squad.
-The series was revealed to be titled Waller in January 2023.
+The series was revealed to be titled Waller and in development for the DCU in January 2023.